 Talking ourselves out of doing things we’re unsure about is only natural, especially when facing a potentially stressful situation.
 However, pushing ourselves out of our comfort zone can open the door to opportunities we may otherwise miss out on.

+In our experience, we have never heard a candidate say that an interview was a waste of time and they wish they had never gone.
 We hope this article has given you food for thought and opened your mind to, well… keeping an open mind!
 If you found this article useful, please share it on social media where it can help others.